November 16, 2016

 And here is a wee video of our day in Inverness, have a look:

-*Pictures taken by Vasileia and myself.
+*Pictures taken by my friend Vasileia and me.